 I am no expert in viruses or the measures that people should take to protect themselves and others from infection.
 The US Chamber of Commerce has issued a Small Business Reopening Guide that is very useful.
 Some practices will apply to all businesses across the board, regardless of type, but other practices need to be considered in light of the unique challenges and factors present in the specific business.

 Now is the time to prepare.
 Even if already open for business, do your research.
 Listen to the experts that have consensus support.
 Implement policies and practices that follow the best practices recommended by the experts.
 Write them down.
 Communicate them to your employees.
 Make sure they are followed.

-Nothing would be worse for a business owner who weathers the storm, making the necessary business adjustments to be successful, to be put out of business for failing to assess the risk and avoid the liability inherent in the coronavirus threat.
-In your urgency to be open, don’t fail to follow expert advice to protect your employees and your patrons from that risk.
+Nothing would be worse for a business owner who weathers the lockdown storm, making the necessary business adjustments to be successful, only to be put out of business for failing to the right expert recommendations to protect yourself from potential liability.
+In your urgency to be reopen, don’t fail to follow expert advice to protect your employees and your patrons from that risk.

 For articles on estate planning topics, see the Fox Valley Estate Planning Blog.
 For articles related to family law matters, visit Drendel & Jansons Family Law Blog.
 For additional articles on various topics of law, visit the general Drendel & Jansons Law Group Blog.
 For various legal resources, visit the Drendel & Jansons Resource Page.

 If you want help or advice regarding a specific matter, CONTACT US.